mlodewijck/pyunormalize/README.md

 # pyunormalize
 A pure Python implementation of the **Unicode normalization algorithm** independent from the Python core Unicode database.
-This package supports version&nbsp;15.0 of the Unicode standard (released on September&nbsp;13, 2022).
-It has been thoroughly tested against the [Unicode test file](https://www.unicode.org/Public/15.0.0/ucd/NormalizationTest.txt).
+This package supports version&nbsp;15.1 of the Unicode standard (released in September&nbsp;2023).
+It has been thoroughly tested against the [Unicode test file](https://www.unicode.org/Public/15.1.0/ucd/NormalizationTest.txt).

-For the formal specification of the Unicode normalization algorithm, see [Section 3.11, Normalization Forms](https://www.unicode.org/versions/Unicode15.0.0/ch03.pdf#G49537), in the Unicode core specification.
+For the formal specification of the Unicode normalization algorithm, see [Section 3.11, Normalization Forms](https://www.unicode.org/versions/Unicode15.1.0/ch03.pdf#G49537), in the Unicode core specification.

 ### Installation
 The easiest method to install is using pip: